hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

       # If direct request got 403 response code it will redirect user to login page
       signin_route: fos_user_security_login
       javascript_mode: debug # debug | debug-comments | normal - which extjs main file is included
-      # nested objects mapping - documentation in progress
       mappings:
         Example\Example\Entity\User:
             fields:
-              # profile is object of class Profile, account is object which have getBalance method
+              # profile is object of class Profile, account is object which have getBalance method,
+              # createdAt is a DateTime member of user class
               default: [id, username, profile, account.balance, created_at]
               # fields only visible for admin user
               admin: [password]